-Users are bucketed in variation A or B or N at the beginning of a session and if she or he is exposed to one or multiple campaigns that belong to a given variation, his session is analyzed & reported in reporting view for the relevant variation.
+Users are bucketed in variation A or B or N at the beginning of a visit and if she or he is exposed to one or multiple campaigns that belong to a given variation, even if it leads to a bounce, her or his session is analyzed & reported in reporting view for the relevant variation.

 Nosto remembers how users are bucketed and will be provided with the same experience of variation A or B or N in any upcoming session.

 - On the 1st of February, one user visits an online store with a Nosto test running.
 He is bucketed in variation B and served by the relevant campaigns of that variation when she or he visit a page type where one campaign of a variation is displayed.
 She or he leaves and doesn't purchase.